Solitaire / Namibia · 2017 retirees

 Windhoek / Namibia · 2017 straight lines with a twist

 In the end, three months had been consumed in just a few breaths and I had to ration the remaining days.
-I was contemplating a freestyle visit to the hunter-gatherer San people, following Jordi the filmmaker’s example, or a visit to some photogenic, abandoned desert town where dunes crept into houses, or going back to Botswana to visit a variety of villages and Peace Corps outposts one would not ordinarily visit…
+I was contemplating paying a freestyle visit to the hunter-gatherer San people, following Jordi the filmmaker’s example, or heading into the opposite direction to play with sand in some photogenic, abandoned desert town taken over by the dunes, or going back to Botswana to stop by a variety of villages and Peace Corps outposts one would not ordinarily visit…

 Office Prison Symmetry